Bharath-Sathappan/OptimizingPSPS/README.md

 - branca (version 0.8.0)

 ## Commands needed to run
-  - pull our notebook down and store the data in the same folder as our notebook, don't put data files in a data folder
+  - Pull our notebook down and store the data in the same folder as our notebook, don't put data files in a data folder
-  - pull the docker image for our project using: docker pull ghcr.io/wkam3/q1-project-image-v2:latest
+  - Pull the docker image for our project using: docker pull ghcr.io/wkam3/q1-project-image-v2:latest
-  - run the docker container: docker run -p 8888:8888 -v "$(pwd):/home/jovyan/work" ghcr.io/wkam3/q1-project-image-v2:latest
+  - Run the docker container: docker run -p 8888:8888 -v "$(pwd):/home/jovyan/work" ghcr.io/wkam3/q1-project-image-v2:latest
   - Access where you downloaded our jupyter notebook along with the required data and press run all cells
+  - Because our CMD is commented out, the jupyter notebook server should start automatically
+  - The Notebook should take around 10-20 minutes to finish running, figures will be saved in the same directory as our notebook